 Zoom included a web server in its MacOS application package that enabled users to join a meeting with a single click.
-While this made it easy to join meetings seamlessly by clicking a URL, it also made users' webcams vulnerable to being hijacked, not to mention opened up users to possible phishing attacks and remote code execution.
+While this made it easy to join meetings seamlessly by clicking a URL, it also made users' webcams vulnerable to hijacking, and it opened the possibility of phishing attacks and remote code execution.

 Here are three things IT pros must do to ensure that new features will not open the business up to new security risks.

-1. In this age of business users driving technology purchase decisions, and the app store simplifying the deployment of software, IT needs to proactively engage with users to understand their collaboration needs beyond the firewall.
-With web meetings, for example, many end users will need to participate with partners beyond the firewall, and they may be asked to download software in order to facilitate a particular function--say, download a document from a prospective customer.
+1. In this age of business users driving technology purchase decisions, and the app store simplifying the deployment of software, IT needs to proactively engage with users to understand their team collaboration needs beyond the firewall.
+With web meetings, for example, many end users will need to participate with partners beyond the firewall, and they may be asked to download software in order to facilitate a particular function – say, download a document from a prospective customer.

 2. If it sounds too good to be true, it may well actually be good.
 However, don't just assume that it is.
 Find out how the vendor did what it did to develop the latest and greatest feature.
 Zoom's one-click meeting join experience, for example, should have seemed a little too good to be true to security teams.
 In that case, the vendor was making it simpler for users to bypass steps that inform consent.
 Security teams should be asking vendors questions like: “How do you do that?”
 "What happens when ...?" and “What if …?”

-During evaluations of solutions, ask vendors difficult questions.
-Vendors often use non-disclosure agreements to facilitate free discussion--use those NDAs to your advantage.
+During evaluations of collaboration products, ask vendors difficult questions.
+Vendors often use non-disclosure agreements to facilitate free discussion – use those NDAs to your advantage.
 If the vendor doesn’t provide a full and transparent explanation of how a capability works, choose one that does.

 In our connected world, plan for these types of inevitabilities, be diligent, about routinely audit technology being used across the organization – no matter how it made its way in.